adtools/clib2/README.md

 ## What is this?

 This is my attempt to get Samba 2.2.x ported to the Amiga.
-My first Amiga port required SAS/C and a number of strange tricks had to be pulled to get it to support the kind of environment Samba needed.
+My first Amiga port required *SAS/C* and a number of strange tricks had to be pulled to get it to support the kind of environment Samba needed.
 But with the introduction of Samba 2.2.x many of those tricks did not work any more, which is why I decided to attack the problem at the root, namely the runtime library.

-Because it was no longer possible to build Samba with SAS/C on the new Amiga platform, the idea came up to move development to the GNU 'C' compiler.
+Because it was no longer possible to build Samba with *SAS/C* on the new Amiga platform, the idea came up to move development to the GNU 'C' compiler.
 This turned out to be a challenge due to its somewhat underdeveloped runtime library and header files.
 Eventually, I decided to rewrite that library from scratch.

 ## What does it do?

 Using *'C' - A reference manual* (4th edition) as a reference I wrote a set of header files, then proceeded to implement each single function referenced in them.
 With few exceptions in the area of wide character support, the result should be a feature complete implementation of the ISO 'C' (1994) runtime library.
 The library was subsequently updated to offer functionality defined in *ISO/IEC 9899:1999*, also known as *C99*.

-Because Samba needs a few POSIX-like routines to be supported, the library functionality is complemented by a set of routines described in *Advanced programming in the Unix environent*.
+Because Samba needs a few POSIX-like routines to be supported, the library functionality is complemented by a set of routines described in *Advanced programming in the Unix environment*.

 This is not a portable implementation of the library in the sense that you could move it from one 'C' compiler on one operating system to another.
 This is an Amiga specific implementation.